excircle/go/nonstandard_library/go-yaml/README.md

 ### Why Load YAML into Memory & into a Struct?

-You may be asking your self why we have an array of usable data, and a struct with the exact same data duplicated into it.
+You may be asking yourself, why do we have a copy of the YAML file as an array of bytes and as Go struct?

-The answer is that it is far easier to work with a struct than it is to manually handle bytes in memory.

-The Go struct will give you greater ease of use, better labeling of the data, and help other programmers understand your code.
+Go is a "typed" lanague, meaning everything needs to have a defined type.

+The structs we use to represent the YAML file serve to not only define what types we're working with, but to simplify the process of working with the data.

+We could work directly with the bytes array in memory, but this would require code to be written for basically every operation required, including type conversion if we need to manipulate or evaluate this data.

+Long story short, structs act as an interface to the YAML data and give us the ability to execute Go functionality against the data, without having to write custom Go code to deal with the byte slice directly.

 # Full Program To Read 'config.yaml' into Memory